apache/gravitino/docs/hadoop-catalog.md

 | `authentication.kerberos.keytab-fetch-timeout-sec` | The fetch timeout of retrieving Kerberos keytab from `authentication.kerberos.keytab-uri`.     | 60            | No                                                          | 0.5.1         |

-### Authentication Strategy for Hadoop Catalog
+### Authentication for Hadoop Catalog

-The Hadoop catalog supports multi-level authentication to control access, allowing different strategies for the catalog, schema, and fileset.
-The priority of authentication strategies is as follows: catalog < schema < fileset.
+The Hadoop catalog supports multi-level authentication to control access, allowing different authentication settings for the catalog, schema, and fileset.
+The priority of authentication settings is as follows: catalog < schema < fileset.
+Specifically:

-- **Catalog**: Default authentication is simple.
+- **Catalog**: The default authentication is `simple`.
-- **Schema**: Inherits the authentication strategy from the catalog if not explicitly set.
+- **Schema**: Inherits the authentication setting from the catalog if not explicitly set.
+For more information about schema settings, please refer to [Schema properties](#schema-properties).
-- **Fileset**: Inherits the authentication strategy from the schema if not explicitly set.
+- **Fileset**: Inherits the authentication setting from the schema if not explicitly set.
+For more information about fileset settings, please refer to [Fileset properties](#fileset-properties).

 **Note**:

-- If authentication.impersonation-enable default value is `false`, the impersonation setting is not enabled.
+- The default value for `authentication.impersonation-enable` is `false`, meaning impersonation is not enabled by default.
-- If users want to enable impersonation, they must set authentication.impersonation-enable to `true` and make sure the authentication strategy is set to `kerberos`, either by setting authentication strategy explicitly or inherited from parents.
+- To enable impersonation, users must set `authentication.impersonation-enable` to `true` and ensure the authentication strategy is set to `kerberos`, either explicitly or inherited from parent settings.
 Otherwise, impersonation will not work.
-- The impersonation setting is accompanied by the authentication strategy.
-For instance, if a schema has authentication.impersonation-enable set to true but no specific authentication strategy, it will use the parent's authentication strategy along with the authentication.impersonation-enable value.
+- The impersonation setting is tied to the authentication setting.
+For example, if users set `authentication.impersonation-enable` to `true` for the schema but do not specify an authentication setting, it will use the parent's authentication setting along with the `authentication.impersonation-enable` value.

 ### Catalog operations